mishmish-dev/subcase/README.md

 in parallel.
 This may or may not slow down your tests' execution.
 If you have a lot of fine-grained test cases, you should be fine.

 Another thing is that nesting subcases is limited.
-Currently the hard upper bound is 16.
+The reason is to not allocate memory during test.
+Currently the hard limit on subcase nestedness is 16.
 (I think, it's not practical to have more than two level of subcases.)

 Also, as different branches of evaluation are switched at runtime, you possibly can trigger borrow checker.